Snowflake-Labs/sfquickstarts/site/sfguides/src/build_customer_facing_applications_using_sigma__and_snowflake/build_customer_facing_applications_using_sigma_and_snowflake.md

 - In this lab, never check the "All Queries" box at the top of the worksheet.
 We want to run SQL queries one at a time, in a specific order.

-2. USE ROLE SYSADMIN; This will set the context of the worksheet to use the role of SYSADMIN when we run the command.
+2. <strong> USE ROLE SYSADMIN; </strong> This will set the context of the worksheet to use the role of SYSADMIN when we run the command.
 We do not want to be in the role ACCOUNTADMIN any more in this lab.

-3. USE WAREHOUSE PC_SIGMA_WH; Sets the PC_SIGMA_WH to be used for commands run in the worksheet As you can see by the (XS) to the right of the warehouse name, that an extra small warehouse is being used for this lab.
+1. <strong> USE WAREHOUSE PC_SIGMA_WH; </strong> Sets the PC_SIGMA_WH to be used for commands run in the worksheet As you can see by the (XS) to the right of the warehouse name, that an extra small warehouse is being used for this lab.
 An XS translates to a single node cluster for our virtual warehouse.
-Here is a link to Snowflake's docs covering warehouses in detail.
+[Here is a link to Snowflake's docs covering warehouses in detail.](https://docs.snowflake.com/en/user-guide/warehouses-overview.html)
-4. USE DATABASE PC_SIGMA_DB; This command tells Snowflake to opperate off the PC_SIGMA_DB database, which was created when your Sigma trial was spun up.
+2. <strong> USE DATABASE PC_SIGMA_DB; </strong> This command tells Snowflake to opperate off the PC_SIGMA_DB database, which was created when your Sigma trial was spun up.
-5. CREATE SCHEMA EMBEDDED_LAB; This creates a new schema in our PC_SIGMA_DB database.
+3. <strong>CREATE SCHEMA EMBEDDED_LAB;</strong> This creates a new schema in our PC_SIGMA_DB database.
-6. USE SCHEMA EMBEDDED_LAB; This sets the context of the worksheet to use our newly created schema.
+4. <strong>USE SCHEMA EMBEDDED_LAB; </strong>This sets the context of the worksheet to use our newly created schema.
-7. CREATE STAGE SIGMA_LAB_STAGE URL = 's3://sigma-embedded-lab-demo/LabData/'; This creates an external stage in Snowflake that points to an S3 bucket that has the data files we would like to use for the lab.
+5. <strong>CREATE STAGE SIGMA_LAB_STAGE URL = 's3://sigma-embedded-lab-demo/LabData/'; </strong>This creates an external stage in Snowflake that points to an S3 bucket that has the data files we would like to use for the lab.
-8. LS @SIGMA_LAB_STAGE; This command lists all of the files in the stage we just created.
+6. <strong>LS @SIGMA_LAB_STAGE; </strong>This command lists all of the files in the stage we just created.

 ### Loading Data into Snowflake